yi-sun/circom-pairing/README.md

 - run `yarn install` in the root directory to install the dependencies (`snarkjs` and `circomlib`) in `yarn.lock`.
 - You'll need `circom` version `>= 2.0.3`.
-- If you want to build the `optimalate` circuit, you'll need to download a Powers of Tau file with `2^24` constraints and copy it into the circuits subdirectory of the project, with the name `pot24_final.ptau`.
+- If you want to build the `optimalate`, `subgroupcheckG1`, `subgroupcheckG2` circuits, you'll need to download a Powers of Tau file with `2^24` constraints and copy it into the circuits subdirectory of the project, with the name `pot24_final.ptau`.
 We do not provide such a file in this repo due to its large size.
 You can download and copy Powers of Tau files from the Hermez trusted setup from [this repository](https://github.com/iden3/snarkjs#7-prepare-phase-2).
-- If you want to build the `signature` and `tatepairing` circuits, you'll need a Powers of Tau file that can support at least `2^25` constraints (place it in the same directory as above with the same naming convention).
+- If you want to build the `verify` and `tatepairing` circuits, you'll need a Powers of Tau file that can support at least `2^25` constraints (place it in the same directory as above with the same naming convention).

 ## Building keys and witness generation files

 We provide the following circuits as examples:

 - `verify`: Prove that a BLS signature verification ran properly on a provided public key, signature, and message.
 The circuit verifies that the public key and signature are valid.
-- `subgroupcheckG1`:
-- `subgroupcheckG2`:
 - `optimalate`: Prove that the optimal Ate pairing is correctly computed on two elements in appropriate subgroups.
 - `tatepairing`: Prove that the Tate pairing is correctly computed on two elements in appropriate subgroups.
+- `subgroupcheckG1`: Prove that a public key is valid, i.e., lies in the subgroup `G1` of the curve.
+- `subgroupcheckG2`: Prove that a signature is valid, i.e., lies in the subgroup `G2` of the curve.
+- `maptoG2`: Given two `F_{p^2}` elements, prove that their mapping to the twisted curve and cofactor clearing to `G2` is correctly computed according to the [Internet Draft](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-14).

-Run `yarn build:verify`, `yarn build:optimalate`, `yarn build:tatepairing` at the top level to compile each respective circuit and keys.
+Run `yarn build:verify`, `yarn build:optimalate`, `yarn build:tatepairing`, etc. at the top level to compile each respective circuit and keys.
 See [documentation](docs/README.md) for input format.

 Note that `verify` and `tatepairing` are very large circuits so they require special hardware and setup to run: see [Best Practices for Large Circuits](https://hackmd.io/V-7Aal05Tiy-ozmzTGBYPA?view).